jan-di/PixelIt.Docs/src/nodered.md

 **Name**: This value can be chosen as you like.
 **IP-Address**: The Ip address of PixelIt can be entered here to directly use the HTTP API.
-**Master-Topic**: Here the master topic can be entered to generate the MQTT-Tpoic, this is then passed on in the "msg.topic".
+**Master-Topic**: Here the master topic can be entered to generate the MQTT-Topic, this is then passed on in the "msg.topic".

 ## Alert Screen